 UV-LED vs UV Lamps

 The conventional technique for UV water treatment utilizes UV mercury lamps.
 However, there are serious concerns related to the environmental impacts and performance limitations of UV-lamps.
-These include:

 The Acuva Way

 Acuva's system takes water purification to the next level of efficiency and convenience by utilizing two well established and proven technologies: UV and LED.
 Recent advances in light emitting diodes (LED) technology have allowed LEDs to generate UV radiation at the wavelengths for microorganism inactivation.